Techies-Product/newsite/_posts/2018-05-01-Operators-In-Python-Comparison-Relational-Operators.md

+---
+layout: post
+title:  "Python Comparison (Relational) Operators"
+author: sourabh
+categories: [ jumpstart ]
+image:
+---

 ### **Python Comparison (Relational) Operators**

 These operators used to compare the values on both sides of operands and decide the relation among them, it is also known as Relational operators.

-Now we will see different Comparison (Relational) Operators and how to implement Comparison operations in python.
+Now we will see different Comparison (Relational) Operators and how to implement Comparisonï¿½operations in python.

 <table style="border-collapse: collapse; width: 100%; height: 531px;" border="1">